ppy/osu-wiki/wiki/Ranking_Criteria/osu!taiko/en.md

 - **Slider velocity changes may be used cautiously.** Changes should only happen for sections of different pacings and slider velocity should not be drastically variable.

 #### Difficulty Setting Guidelines
-- OD should be 4 or less.
+- Overall Difficulty should be 4 or less.
-- HP should be 6 or more.
-In cases of higher note count, HP could be slightly adjusted to lower than 6.
+- HP Drain Rate should be 6 or more.
+In cases of higher note count, HP Drain Rate could be slightly adjusted to lower than 6.

 ### ![Futsuu](/wiki/shared/diff/normal-t.png "Futsuu") Futsuu